Farm Overnight School Field Trip

 Leaders: as above, plus: dinner and breakfast for your group, activities for GAP time, extra flashlights, earplugs for fussy sleepers, group list with medical information, signed waivers for each member of your group, snack food for the group, any extra cooking and baking equipment you may require.

-Hayloft - this is where your group will be sleeping unless you choose to set up camp in the orchard.
+This is where your group will be sleeping unless you choose to set up camp in the orchard.
 The hayloft is divided into the out-of-bounds hay storage area, and the straw pile.
-There is a washroom with composting toilet, and a bouldering wall next to the straw pile.
+There is a bouldering wall next to the straw pile.
 Please keep your voices to a library level.

-Cob Oven Shelter - The food preparation area.
-Home to the cob ovens, root cellar, sinks, and propane stove.
+The food preparation area.
+Home to the pizza oven, root cellar, sinks, and propane stove.

-Toilets - there are 3 toilets on the property: 1 beautiful new toilet by the compost pile, a toilet next to the office, and a composting toilet in the hayloft.
-There are 8 sinks scattered around the farm for hand washing.
+There are 2 toilets you can use on the property: 1 beautiful new toilet by the compost pile, a toilet next to the office, and a composting toilet in the hayloft.
+There are several sinks scattered around the farm for hand washing.